iclosure/cmdsimulator/README.md

-# cmdsimulator
+# framework
-application based on Qt5.8.0
+a platform framework project